ui/django-thumbnails/README.rst

 Builtin processors::

-    # To use the following processors, put the arguments in SIZES definition
+    # To use the following processors, put the arguments of processors in SIZES definition
     thumbnails.processors.resize(width, height)
     thumbnails.processors.rotate(degrees)
     thumbnails.processors.flip(direction)
-    thumbnails.processors.scale(scale)
+    thumbnails.processors.crop(width, height, center_offset, shape)

+    Processors will be applied to the image sequentially with the order of definition

 Running tests::